 If you are a parent we encourage you to take part in your child educational process and have procedures in place to ensure you are able to visit your child’s school to attend meetings and events.
 If you are a registered sexual offender, please contact the Superintendent’s office prior to visiting any school at (860) 870-6000.

-If you have any questions or would like to discuss our visitor policies and procedures, please contact Christopher McKee, Logistics and Safety Supervisor at (860) 896-4669
+If you have any questions or would like to discuss our visitor policies and procedures, please contact Bill Meier at (860) 896-4661

 Visitors frequently asked questions:

 Why am I required to make an appointment to visit my child’s school 24 hours in advance?